Published: March 2, 2021 | Last Updated: May 30, 2024

 Whereas a smoke machine creates bursts of thick smoke, a hazer creates a continuous thin mist in a room.

-Haze machines are great for adding a delicate atmosphere to, e.g., a fitness shoot, a music video, or even create the illusion of a dusty old room.
+Haze machines are great for adding a delicate atmosphere to, e.g., a fitness shoot, a music video, or even creating the illusion of a dusty old room.

-Most hazers use an mineral oil-based fluid as a basis for the particles.
+Most hazers use a mineral oil-based fluid as a basis for the particles.

 Haze machines have a compressor and a fan that pushes the haze out and disperses it around a room.

-The mist from a haze machines stay long in the air
+The mist from a haze machine stay long in the air

-Because of the small particles, the atmospheric fog created from a hazer is less buoyant than air and hangs much longer in the air compared to smoke.
+Because of the small particles, the atmospheric fog created from a hazer is less buoyant than air and hangs much longer in the air than smoke.

 A good hazer will fill up a room once and then you don’t need to switch it on again for another hour or more.
 For example, the popular (but expensive) Reel EFX DF-50 on Adorama has a fog hang time of over 3 hours.